 Latham is the author of Sugar Paper Theories, which was shortlisted for the Paris Photo / Aperture and Krazna Krausz photobook awards.
 The exhibition of the same name was later long-listed for the Deutsche-Börse Photography Prize 2017.
 His work has been exhibited and published internationally.
 Alongside his photographic work Latham is the founder of Divebar Printing, a photographic printing studio based in Brighton.

-Alongside producing work, Latham will give tutorials to photography students at Northbrook College during the autumn term 2018 and run a small project with them.
+Alongside producing this body of work, Latham will give tutorials to photography students at GBMET – Northbrook during the autumn term and run a small project with them.
 Latham will also engage with the community in Worthing, with talks during the exhibition at Colonnade House.

 Brighton Photo Fringe has successfully delivered biennial, city-wide festivals in Brighton since 2003.
 This year, BPF is expanding along the coast both east and west, to Hastings and Worthing.
 In Worthing, alongside this month-long exhibition at Colonnade House, BPF is inviting local artists to self-curate exhibitions in pop-up venues around the town and there will be a series of talks and opportunities to get involved.